 "I'm sure you'll understand too, someday.
 The melancholy of winning.
 The pain of praise.
-The weight on your shoulders... the lonliness and agony.
-The time will come where your efforts will seem meaningless, and your victories empty."
+The weight on your shoulders... the loneliness and agony.
+The time will come where your efforts will seem meaningless and your victories empty."

 If you've read anything by Taiyo Matsumoto before then you know to expect nothing less than absolutely superb art that gives off a level of energy like no other.
-Matsumoto's art is very unique - his lines are wobbly, the scale of things can sometimes be unclear and his shading is minimal while his inking is high.
-You won't find many sketchy effects usually associated with manga in Taiyo Matsumoto's works either, but what he does offer is something totally fresh and just as interesting - that being outstanding lineart.
-A huge amount of detail is put into every single panel and during the ping pong matches the energy behind his art perfectly catches the nature and pace of the game, which will have the reader flipping through the book at a dramatic and exciting rate.
+Matsumoto's art is very unique - his lines are often wobbly, the scale of things can sometimes be unclear and his shading is minimal while his inking is high.
+You won't find many sketchy effects usually associated with manga in Taiyo Matsumoto's works either, but what he does offer is something totally fresh and just as interesting - that being outstanding line art.
+A huge amount of detail is put into every single panel and during the ping pong matches the energy behind his art perfectly catches the nature and pace of the game.

 Given the level of content in Ping Pong, which is only five volumes long, it is no wonder why Taiyo Matsumoto's series are generally rather short.
 In only these couple of volumes he presents the reader with a wonderfully fresh coming of age story, accompanied by an extremely exciting backdrop, filled with nerve-impulse boosts and eternal undying instinct to boot, complete with realistic characters sure to leave an impression.

-Taiyo Matsumoto is known for saying his goal is to combine the powerful and cool feeling of American comics, the intellect of European comics and the light-heartedness of Japanese comics together to create a really tremendous work, and I believe he has achieved such with Ping Pong.
+Taiyo Matsumoto once said his goal is to combine the powerful and cool feeling of American comics, the intellect of European comics and the lightheartedness of Japanese comics together to create a really tremendous work, and I believe he has achieved such with Ping Pong.
 You'll finish this manga worn out due to the level of content and intensity, but extremely satisfied, knowing you just witnessed something quite special.